Communities don't have to reinvent the wheel. The Blueprint is built to help.

 That's what inspired us to find, analyze and curate the best ideas from existing COVID recovery plans, in partnership with the University of Oregon Institute for Policy Research & Engagement and input from experts.

-The Blueprint is a free, open source planning tool for every community that puts those best practice ideas for community-centered crisis recovery into one place, with a special focus on supporting vulnerable populations hit hardest by the pandemic.
+The Blueprint is a free, open source planning tool for every community that puts those best practice ideas for community-centered crisis recovery into one place.

 The implementation white paper contains analysis and instruction for adapting the Blueprint to local needs through community-powered problem solving.